g12bftd/Kaggle-Based-Projects/README.md

 # Real-World Applications of Machine Learning
 A few of the projects I completed on my machine learning journey.
-The datasets used are all publically available on platforms such as Kaggle, UCI Machine Learning Repository and Super Data Science.
+The projects are based on Popular Challenges on Kaggle.
+Datasets also originate from Kaggle and the UCI Machine Learning Database.

 ## Breast Cancer Classification (SVC)